igordertigor/website-blog/content/2022-08-12-pragmatic-approach-to-testing.md

 However, if the service you are testing depends on a running database, scenario tests should actually start a real database locally.
 If your service you are testing involves contact with data or machine learning, scenario tests should use a real dataset (potentially down-sampled).
 Runtime isn't super critical here.
-It's fine if your scenario tests take a bit of time to run&mdash;as long as they are deterministic and capture a real usecase with sufficient detail.
+It's fine if your scenario tests take a bit of time to run&mdash;as long as they are deterministic and capture a real use case with sufficient detail.
 It's a good idea to capture the full setup of your scenario tests inside your `tox.ini`, but to keep them out of the `tox.envlist` (the list of tests that run automatically when you run tox).
 This way, slow running scenario tests won't discourage you from running your other tests all the time.

-Writing scenario tests for a library or an API can usually be done within the programming language your are targeting&mdash;after they are expected to be called in code.
+Writing scenario tests for a library or an API can usually be done within the programming language you are targeting&mdash;after they are expected to be called in code.
 For command line tools, this is different.
 These tools are expected to be (predominantly) called in an interactive session.
 Often, the output that these tools produce on the console is particularly important.
 A good tool to specify test scenarios for command line tools is [cram](https://bitheap.org/cram/).
-With cram, you can simulate a user's input on the command line and test the tool's output in well defined scenarios.
+With cram, you can simulate a user's input on the command line and test the tool's output in well-defined scenarios.

 ## Unit tests if you are unsure